MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/deepdive.md

 The project has a **Dependencies** node that contains **NuGet** and **SDK** nodes:

-- **NuGet** &ndash; the Xamarin.Forms and sqlite-net-pcl NuGet packages that have been added to the project.
+- **NuGet** &ndash; the Xamarin.Forms, Xamarin.Essentials, Newtonsoft.Json, and sqlite-net-pcl NuGet packages that have been added to the project.
 - **SDK** &ndash; the `NETStandard.Library` metapackage that references the complete set of NuGet packages that define .NET Standard.

 ::: zone-end

-The project also consists of a number of files:
+The project also consists of multiple files:

 - **Data\NoteDatabase.cs** – This class contains code to create the database, read data from it, write data to it, and delete data from it.
 - **Models\Note.cs** – This class defines a `Note` model whose instances store data about each note in the application.
+- **Views\AboutPage.xaml** – The XAML markup for the `AboutPage` class, which defines the UI for the about page.
+- **Views\AboutPage.xaml.cs** – The code-behind for the `AboutPage` class, which contains the business logic that is executed when the user interacts with the page.
+- **Views\NotesPage.xaml** – The XAML markup for the `NotesPage` class, which defines the UI for the page shown when the application launches.
+- **Views\NotesPage.xaml.cs** – The code-behind for the `NotesPage` class, which contains the business logic that is executed when the user interacts with the page.
+- **Views\NoteEntryPage.xaml** – The XAML markup for the `NoteEntryPage` class, which defines the UI for the page shown when the user enters a note.
+- **Views\NoteEntryPage.xaml.cs** – The code-behind for the `NoteEntryPage` class, which contains the business logic that is executed when the user interacts with the page.
 - **App.xaml** – The XAML markup for the `App` class, which defines a resource dictionary for the application.
-- **App.xaml.cs** – The code-behind for the `App` class, which is responsible for instantiating the first page that will be displayed by the application on each platform, and for handling application lifecycle events.
+- **App.xaml.cs** – The code-behind for the `App` class, which is responsible for instantiating the Shell application, and for handling application lifecycle events.
+- **AppShell.xaml** – The XAML markup for the `AppShell` class, which defines the visual hierarchy of the application.
+- **AppShell.xaml.cs** – The code-behind for the `AppShell` class, which creates a route for the `NoteEntryPage` so that it can be navigated to programmatically.
 - **AssemblyInfo.cs** – This file contains an application attribute about the project, that is applied at the assembly level.
-- **NotesPage.xaml** – The XAML markup for the `NotesPage` class, which defines the UI for the page shown when the application launches.
-- **NotesPage.xaml.cs** – The code-behind for the `NotesPage` class, which contains the business logic that is executed when the user interacts with the page.
-- **NoteEntryPage.xaml** – The XAML markup for the `NoteEntryPage` class, which defines the UI for the page shown when the user enters a note.
-- **NoteEntryPage.xaml.cs** – The code-behind for the `NoteEntryPage` class, which contains the business logic that is executed when the user interacts with the page.

 For more information about the anatomy of a Xamarin.iOS application, see [Anatomy of a Xamarin.iOS Application](~/ios/get-started/hello-ios/hello-ios-deepdive.md#anatomy-of-a-xamarinios-application).
 For more information about the anatomy of a Xamarin.Android application, see [Anatomy of a Xamarin.Android Application](~/android/get-started/hello-android/hello-android-deepdive.md#anatomy).